-Section 8.
+45 Section 9.
 Payment of Salary.
-Bargaining unit faculty members may opt to be paid in 12 equal monthly installments consistent with IRS regulations.
-Salary shall be paid by direct deposit except in the case of emergency or unless another method of payment is required by law.
+Bargaining unit faculty members may opt to be paid in 12 equal 46 monthly installments consistent with IRS regulations.
+Salary shall be paid by direct deposit

-Section 9.
+Section 10.
 Alternative Program Models.
 Notwithstanding other provisions of this agreement, assignments in programs that rely on alternative compensation models (where compensation is provided at a fixed rate outside regular salary) to be financially viable may be compensated at a rate to be agreed to by the University and the bargaining unit faculty member without regard to the bargaining unit member's existing base salary.